yvvki/bunup/docs/docs/scaffold-with-bunup.md

 Quickly scaffold modern TypeScript and React libraries in just 10 seconds with Bun.
 Powered by Bunup - the fastest bundler available ⚡️.

 - 🚀 **Instant Setup**: Scaffold, code, edit README, and publish with a single command - with nothing to rename or configure
-- 📦 **Modern**: ESM/CJS formats, TypeScript declarations, and optional monorepo support
+- 📦 **Modern**: ESM by default, TypeScript declarations, and optional monorepo support
 - 🛠️ **DX First**: Integrated Bun-powered testing, Biome linting and formatting that just works out of the box
 - 🚢 **Publishing**: One-command releases with automatic semantic versioning, GitHub tags, and detailed release notes
 - ⚡️ **Mind-Blowing Speed**: Build times so fast they feel instantaneous - a library building experience you've never experienced before